Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 ### Footer

 + The footer contains the social media links related to T4Tri and the copyright text.
-These social links all open in a new tab for ease of use to the user and also so they have an ability to easily come back to T4Tri's site.
+These social links all open in a new tab for ease of use to the user and also, so the user has an ability to easily come back to T4Tri's site.
     \
     &nbsp;